keeth/levity/README.md

 # Install

-Levity runs well on a t4a.small instance (2GB RAM)
+Levity runs well on a t4a.small instance (2GB of RAM)

 ## Full install (non-TLS)